GiacomoValliPhD/openhdemg/docs/gui_intro.md

     - `DEMUSE` (.mat file used in DEMUSE)
     - `OTB_REFSIG` (Reference signal in the .mat file exportable by OTBiolab+)
     - `OPENHDEMG` (emgfile or reference signal stored in .json format)
-    - `CUSTOM` (custom data from a .csv file)
+    - `CUSTOMCSV` (custom data from a .csv file)
+    - `CUSTOMCSV_REFSIG` (Reference signal in a custom .csv file)

     Each filetype corresponds to a distinct datatype that should match the file you want to analyse.
 So, select the `Type of file` corresponding to the type of your file.
+In case you selected `OTB`, specify the `extension factor` in the dropdown.

 2. To actually load the file, click the **Load File** button and select the file you want to analyse.
 In case of occurence, follow the error messages and repeat this and the previos step.